jLevere/resume/resume.typ

   "Austin, Texas",
   "May-August 2024",
   (
-    "Shadowed experienced pentesters during engagements, gaining insights and experience", "Worked in small team to engineer a custom solution for stealthy LDAP enumeration and writing by designing and implementing Windows Communication Foundation framework in Python.
-The project, encompassing nearly 7,000 lines of code, involved reversing and implementing eight protocol layers and authentication mechanisms from scratch.
-Conducted extensive research and review of Windows protocol documentation, ensuring full interoperability with the Impacket toolset.
-Produced a standalone tool and presented it to IBM executives", ),
+    "Engineered a stealthy LDAP tool in python, building eight communication layers and authentication mechanisms from the ground up.
+Developed a stand alone tool compatible with the well known impacket tool set.", "Worked with senior pentesters during live engagements to identify and exploit vulnerabilities.", ),
 )